-DoubleClick for Publishers is an advertising service provided by Google Inc. For an understanding of Google’s use of data, please consult the Google Partner Policy.
-This service uses the “Doubleclick” cookie, which tracks user behaviour in relation to advertisements, products and services offered.
-The user can decide at any time not to be tracked by the Doubleclick cookie by deactivating it through the following link: google.com/settings/ads/onweb/optout?hl=it.
+Google AdSense is an advertising service provided by Google Inc. This service uses the “Doubleclick” Cookie, which tracks use of it.thecookinghack.com and User behavior concerning ads, products and services offered .
+The User can decide at any time not to use the Doubleclick Cookie by deactivating it: google.com/settings/ads/onweb/optout

 |Amazon Affiliation||Commercial affiliation